Anticoagulants and vitamin K

 For patients receiving allogeneic stem cell transplants follow these guidelines during conditioning and until at least day 100.
 Your dietitian or doctor will tell you when you can resume a regular diet.

-St. Jude Children’s Research Hospital offers a Mothers’ Room for patient families and staff.
+St. Jude Children’s Research Hospital offers several Mothers’ Rooms around campus for patient families and staff.

 Stay active and feel better

 Make physical activity your solution to feeling tired, bored, and out of shape.
 Find time.
 It is never too late to commit to having a healthy heart and healthy body.
 Add movement to your daily routine.